 After 37 years with the telephone company, he worked with the Executive Master’s in Business Administration program at George Mason University and helped raise money for the school.

 Berger was elected to the Board of Supervisors in 1991, swept into office in a pro-growth wave that swept out Richards, board chairman Audrey Moore and venerable Vienna-based supervisor Martha V. Pennino.
-Four years later, he opted not to seek re-election, and the seat was picked up by Democrat Stuart Mendelsohn.
+Four years later, he opted not to seek re-election, and the seat was picked up by Republican Stuart Mendelsohn.

 Berger held a top-secret clearance and worked within the Pentagon for many years, his family said.
 He was an avid gardener, world traveler and a devout Catholic who made many trips around the world to visit holy sites.